Separative chemistry, materials and processes (MAT P2)

 Know-how and skills

-At the end of this training, the graduate will have the scientific and technical skills to :
+On completion of this course, graduates will have the scientific and technical skills to :

-• Recognize the issues related to the upstream fuel cycle, in particular those related to extractive and separative chemistry, ore processing and remediation of mined and/or polluted sites
+• Recognize the challenges associated with the upstream fuel cycle, in particular those relating to extractive and separative chemistry, ore processing and remediation of mined and/or polluted sites.

-• To know the different legislations governing the nuclear field in terms of radiation protection, control, safety and waste management
+• Be familiar with the various legislation governing the nuclear sector in terms of radiation protection, control, safety and waste management.

-• Be able to understand the chemical properties of radioelements and radionuclides, and address the associated scaling factors at the trace level (indicator and environmental chemistry)
+• Understand the chemical properties of radioelements and radionuclides, and the scaling factors associated with trace elements (indicator chemistry and environmental chemistry).

 • Be able to use simple models to evaluate the performance of a strategic metal separation process

-• Be able to understand the life cycle of a material with respect to its properties under conditions of use
+• Understand the life cycle of a material in terms of its intended properties under specific conditions of use.

-At the end of this training, the graduate will have disciplinary and interdisciplinary knowledge and know-how in: radiochemistry, analysis of radioelements, fuel cycle, reprocessing, extraction and separation processes for strategic metals, management of waste storage and disposal, chemistry of materials (elaboration, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, clean-up, dismantling of nuclear facilities, remediation of polluted soils ....
+On completion of this course, the graduate will have disciplinary and interdisciplinary knowledge and know-how in: radiochemistry, radioelement analysis, the fuel cycle, reprocessing, extraction and separation processes for strategic metals, waste storage and disposal management, materials chemistry (elaboration, structure, properties), fuel materials and waste containment matrices, nuclear safety and radiation protection, clean-up and dismantling of nuclear facilities, remediation of polluted soils ....

 Read more